Did you ever think that your divorce can destroy your credit rating? If not, think now.

 Your Divorce Decree is Ignored by the creditors

 The disadvantages of having a bad credit score are limitless—you have to pay more to borrow money for mortgage or an auto-loan.
-The Oakville family lawyer know that the creditors are least bothered about your divorce and that it doesn’t affect the way creditors work.
+The family lawyer Calgary know that the creditors are least bothered about your divorce and that it doesn’t affect the way creditors work.

 Steps to protect your credit score

 - Be aware of any and all the joint accounts you and your partner have.
 The ones you have to pay back are the most important.

 - Get your credit reports from some of the major bureaus which give your credit report.

 - Oakville family lawyer suggest that you should close off any and all joint accounts you and your partner have together.
 If there is an account for which you have to make payments, divide the debt equally and close that account.

 - Suppose you don’t have any credit, get a credit card right away and build some credit history.